Learn how to make the best smoked chicken tenders on ANY grill or smoker.

 Let’s jump in and look at how we made our own smoked chicken tenders!

-Buying Chicken Tenders to Smoke
+Purchasing Chicken Tenders

 You shouldn’t need to do ANY trimming if you are buying a package of boneless skinless white meat chicken tenders.

-They may be labeled “Tenderloins” or “Chicken Breast Tenders”, as they are essentially sliced up chicken breasts.
+They may be labeled "Tenderloins" or "Chicken Breast Tenders," as they are essentially sliced up chicken breasts.

 There are usually about 5-6 in a one pound package